 Learning and teaching

-You’ll benefit from a variety of teaching and learning styles.
+We use a range of inclusive teaching methods to meet the needs of students with different learning styles.
 Your lecturers are all experts in their fields, so you’ll be able to benefit from their knowledge in lectures, workshops, small-group seminars and tutorials.
+You’ll build your language skills in practical and highly interactive classes, and as you progress, some modules may be taught in your target languages.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-We ensure inclusive assessment by making sure all our students are assessed in a range of ways.
-Listening, speaking, writing and reading are all tested, and our range of assessments includes essays, exams, literature reviews, presentations, podcasts and translation projects.
+We ensure inclusive assessment by making sure you are assessed in a range of ways.
+We test listening, speaking, writing and reading through essays, exams, literature reviews, presentations, podcasts and translation projects.
 You’ll regularly receive detailed feedback on your coursework, helping you to keep track of your progress.

-You’ll also be given opportunities to demonstrate what you have learned and communicate reasoned and well-supported arguments.
-It is important to note that we work hard to ensure textbooks are inclusive, that reading lists are diverse and that the teaching of both Islamic, Middle Eastern and North African Studies is done in a culturally sensitive way that moves beyond lazy stereotypes and essentialisms.
+You’ll also be given opportunities to demonstrate what you’ve learned and communicate reasoned and well-supported arguments.
+It’s important to note that we work hard to ensure textbooks are inclusive, that reading lists are diverse and that the teaching of both Islamic, Middle Eastern and North African Studies is done in a culturally sensitive way that moves beyond lazy stereotypes and essentialisms.
 Crucial to our approach is the inclusion of texts by female authors and authors of colour.

 Other course specific tests: